 I think I want a COOKIE’S FAVORITE COOKIE.
 One that doesn’t require curing upon consumption.

 According to the tenets of Guy Fieri – Food Network Master Of Cooking/Restaurant Travel/Game Shows – the words ‘delicious’ and ‘yummy’ or similar generic descriptive devices aren’t sufficient to sell a product, whatever that product may be.

 Frankly, I think a show called Delicious might fly.

 Gotta get home.
 Can’t wait.
 Order delivery, buy beer wine.

 I agree to some extent that any word or words, when used too often lose their power to persuade.
-Shut The Back Door, Out Of (outta) Bounds, This Is My 3rd Favorite Of All Time said too often accompanied by the person saying the phrases looking/acting jaded – like oh Jesus, yeah okay, let’s shut the back door again, oh man…rolling eyes ready to sleep standing up, board stiff.
+Shut The Back Door, Out Of (outta) Bounds, This Is My 3rd Favorite Of All Time said too often accompanied by the person saying the phrases looking/acting jaded – like oh Jesus, yeah okay, let’s shut the back door again, oh man…rolling eyes ready to sleep standing up, bored stiff.

 How ’bout: walked RIGHT in the FRONT DOOR.
-Walked right INTO it. this is DELICIOUS territory.
-YOU STAKED IT MAN. you staked it.
+Walked right INTO it.
+This is DELICIOUS territory.
+YOU STAKED IT MAN.
+You staked it.
 IN the FRONT door.

 ‘Shut the back door’ implies you’re hiding something sinister.
 Walk in the front door absent shame.
 That’s my-take-away.